Kodotautas/Data-Engineering/5_LT_companies_cars/README.md

 - Top cars models
 - what add more to dashboard?
-- cars info by municipality
+- add individuals electric cars by year-month, accumulated sum

 - create v2 dashboard
 - inform about technical & fundamental changes